Lauro199471/MessageQueue_cecs326/README.md

 **msgsnd()**: New messages are added to the end of a queue

-**msgrcv()**:We don’t have to fetch the messages in a first-in, first-out order.
+**msgrcv()**: We don’t have to fetch the messages in a first-in, first-out order.
 Instead, we can fetch messages based on their type field.

 ```C
 int msgsnd(int msqid, const void *msgp, size_t msgsz,int msgflg);